Updated: Jun 10, 2021

 Finally, a large pallet of grapes is added to the back.
 The trailer is so full that the door will only just close.

-“At Second Harvest,” explains Aft.
-“We believe not only that everyone deserves to eat, but that everyone deserves to be able to access fresh, healthy foods to support a well-balanced diet and good health.”
+At Second Harvest, we believe that everyone deserves to eat and, moreover, that everyone deserves to be able to access fresh, healthy foods.

 From proving fresh produce to having nutrition professionals on staff, to working with health care professionals focusing on food security and community health, to advocating for food and anti-poverty policies that will help Northwest North Carolina families who are struggling to make ends meet, Second Harvest takes nutrition very seriously.

 The partnerships that Second Harvest has with grocery retailers like Walmart and others ensure that we have high-quality and nutritionally dense food, and right now, these partners are inviting you to...FIGHT HUNGER.
 SPARK CHANGE.
 Learn how here.